talib001hussain/spring-oauth-service/setup.md

 ### 2. Run with Docker Compose

-1. Create a `docker-compose.yml` file:
+1. The project includes a `docker-compose.yml` file with the following configuration:
    ```yaml
    version: '3.8'